kaiwan/seals/README.md

 SEALS
 =====
 SEALS is an abbreviation for _Simple Embedded ARM Linux System_.

 **NEW!
+(Oct 2023) : SEALS now supports:**
+- A simple GUI at startup to select the target machine to deploy
+- A new machine! - the Raspberry Pi 3B (shows as the Compute Model 3 - CM3)

-(Jan 2023): SEALS now supports both Aarch32 and Aarch64 platforms**
+(Jan 2023): SEALS now supports both AArch32 and AArch64 platforms

 The SEALS project consists of scripts that will enable one to build a simple yet complete skeletal ARM\*/Linux system, emulated using the powerful [QEMU][2] emulator.
 The SEALS scripts automate the following tasks:

-\*ARM can now be Aarch32 or Aarch64 platforms.
+\*ARM can now be AArch32 or AArch64 platforms.

 - Using a simple ASCII text config file to precisely customize your environment
 - Using a cross-compiler